-A full-time graduate student is one who is enrolled for eight or more credits during a semester.
+A full-time graduate student is one who is enrolled in eight or more credits during a semester.
 Graduate research assistants and graduate teaching assistants are required to register for at least six credits of graduate level courses per semester (1 credit during the Spring/Summer semester).
-Ph.D. students in the Mike Ilitch School of Business may take up to thirteen credit hours concurrently with their assistantship or fellowship.
+Ph.D. students in the Mike Ilitch School of Business may take up to thirteen credit hours concurrently with their assistantship or fellowship with the approval of their department's PhD advisor.